DON’T MISS

 Post boxes

 Dutch post boxes are usually red or orange, with two separate slots.
-The right slot is for letters being sent to nearby zip codes, and the left one is for mail to further destinations.
+The right slot is for letters being sent to nearby zip codes, and the left one is for mail to destinations further afield.
 Post boxes are generally emptied every weekday at 5pm, except for holidays.
 If you post a letter before this time, your letter should be delivered some time the next day, if sent to an address within the Netherlands.
 Letters sent on Saturday, Sunday or Monday are delivered on Tuesday.
 Find the nearest post box.

 Size of letters and parcels (post box)